I'm New

 Tzedakah Box

-Offering box located at the back of the sanctuary for tithes and offerings
+Tithes and Offering box located in the foyer of the Synagogue

 Tanakh

-Jewish Bible, the Old Testament TaNaKh Torah, Neviim (Prophets), and Ketuvim (Writings)
+Often called the Jewish Bible, the Old Testament: TaNaKh is an acronym for Torah, Neviim (Prophets), and Ketuvim (Writings)

 How To Contact Us